Poor Safety Reporting Cultures Invite Opportunities for Loss

 - I reported and am mildly curious about what management will do about it.

-Follow up emails to reporters is a safety promotion activity.
+Follow-up emails to reporters are a safety promotion activity.
 Don't discount the value of these "thank you" emails.
 They are important to employees as they are now expecting:

 - Accountability from management to fix the safety issue; and

 - Management to abide by the non-punitive reporting policy.

 The safety policy is supported by and evangelized by safety promotion.
 Thank you emails reinforce positive behavior, and we need healthy safety reporting to prevent "The Accident."
 The best way to reinforce and strengthen operational processes to prevent "The Accident" is to practice and continually improve the SMS' risk management processes.

 Safety promotion must remind and reinforce the safety policy.
 You can have the best safety reporting system in the industry; however, the reporting system will not achieve its purpose when:

 - employees don't believe management will do anything about their safety reports; or

 - management and employees do not have a trusting relationship.